peteroupc/peteroupc.github.io/randomfunc.md

 * _Discrete distributions_<sup>[**(73)**](#Note73)</sup> generally have a _probability mass function_, or _PMF_, which gives the probability that each number is randomly chosen.
 * The _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is the inverse of the CDF and maps numbers in the interval [0, 1\) to numbers in the distribution, from low to high.

-In this section, a **PDF-like function** is the PDF, the PMF, or either function times a (possibly unknown) constant.
+In this section, a **PDF-like function** is the PDF, the PMF, or either function times a (possibly unknown) positive constant.

 The following sections show different ways to generate random numbers based on a distribution, depending on what is known about that distribution.